pravg-amd/shark-ai/docs/programming_guide.md

 # Core Concepts

-SHARK Tank's core ideas come from a combination of history with various Python based inference setups.
+amdshark Tank's core ideas come from a combination of history with various Python based inference setups.
 They differ from PyTorch's canonical `nn.Module` based usage in a few key ways: